 Our cornerstone program provides arts funding to all 100 counties through an extensive network of local arts councils and other partners.
 Funds, distributed on a per capita basis, ensure that all citizens have access to quality arts experiences and benefit from the important role the arts play in their communities.
-Grassroots funds also support the sustainability of local arts councils: organizations that are central to community life.
+This is an invitational category.

 View details on Grassroots Arts Program grants.